Skip to content Skip to footer

 Vancouver

-2 : Visit Granville Island Public Market [2 hrs]
+2 : Check out Granville Island Public Market [2 hrs]

-4 : Discover Capilano Suspension Bridge Park [3 hrs]
+4 : Visit Capilano Suspension Bridge Park [3 hrs]

-Experience the thrill of walking across the iconic Capilano Suspension Bridge, suspended high above the Capilano River.
-Explore the park’s treetop adventures on suspension bridges and platforms.
-Visit the Cliffwalk for a breathtaking perspective of the canyon and rainforest.
-Learn about the region’s indigenous culture at the Kia’palano Indigenous Village.
+Experience the thrill of walking across the Capilano Suspension Bridge, suspended high above the Capilano River.
+Explore the treetop adventures and cliffwalk for more breathtaking views of the lush rainforest.
+Learn about the area’s indigenous culture at the Kia’palano Indigenous Cultural Village.

 Background Info